Romania

 What language is spoken in Romania?

 Romanian is the official language of Romania.
-However, there are a few minority languages spoken in Romania, including Hungarian and Romani.
+Hungarian, Romani, German, Ukrainian, and other minority languages are also spoken in some regions.

 Do they speak English in Romania?